Which tech firms are slashing jobs and freezing hiring?

 Apple

-Apple has “paused almost all hiring”, a decision which could last until late 2023.
+Apple has "paused almost all hiring," a decision that could last until late 2023.

 BT